kitchenartsandletters/request-service/README.md

 - Notifications: Slack/email on new submissions and/or status changes.
 - Validation: tighten whitespace-only name handling in Shopify UI and optionally enforce server-side sanitization.
 - Data retention & privacy: implement automatic archiving/deletion (e.g., delete open requests after 12 months; archive after fulfillment) and update Privacy Policy accordingly.

+⸻

+Blacklist Manager Guide

+The Blacklist Manager allows staff to suppress the "Request Form" on product pages of items that are no longer relevant for restock.
+This is especially useful for permanently discontinued titles, one-time sets, or ephemeral imports.

+HOW IT WORKS
+- Barcodes and Product IDs are matched against Shopify's live catalog.
+- If a match is found, it is added to the blacklist table.
+- Clicking "Export to Shopify" rewrites the blacklisted barcodes in the live theme.
+- That snippet is referenced on product pages to determine whether to show or hide the Request Form.

+STEP-BY-STEP USAGE

+1. Navigate to the Blacklist tab in the Admin Dashboard.
+It is located within the Request Service menu item.
+   - 📸 [Insert screenshot of tab UI]

+2. In the input box, enter a barcode or Shopify Product ID to search.
+   - 📸 [Insert screenshot showing input usage]

+3. Preview product details returned by Shopify.
+   - Product Title
+   - Author (SKU field)
+   - Handle
+   - Product ID
+   - Barcode

+4. Click “Add to Blacklist” to save the entry to the database.
+   - 📸 [Insert screenshot of added row in table]

+5. Once your list is built, click “Export to Shopify”.
+   - This will:
+     - Update blacklisted barcodes in the live theme.

+6. You should now see the request form hidden on blacklisted product pages.
+   - 📸 [Insert screenshot of suppressed form]

+BULK ADDING

+If you have multiple barcodes or product IDs to add:
+- Paste one per line into the input box.
+- The system will iterate through them and attempt to add each.
+- If a barcode is invalid or does not resolve to a product, it will be skipped.

+⚠️ Reminder: “Export to Shopify” must be clicked to publish changes to Shopify.